elunna/hackem/hackem_changelog.md

     - greatly reducing the need for the player to have to remove them to blind themselves with a blindfold or towel.
     - Take note, Medusa's petrifying gaze attack is too powerful and will overcome the EotO's protection.
 - [x] Fire Brand and Frost Brand are now steel short swords.
+    - Engraving with Fire Brand burns the text on the floor
 - [x] Grimtooth
     - now has a sickness-inducing attack
     - has a 1 in 6 chance of making its target terminally ill.